derekcheung11/cse15l-lab-reports/week-4-lab-report-2.md

 ![Image](week-4-lab-report-2-1.png)
 ![Image](week-4-lab-report-2-2.png)

-The error is caused by a empty line in the test file 1 and creates a endless loop.
+The error is caused by a empty line in the [Test1](test-file.md) and creates a endless loop.
 I created a if statement to check and breaks when it reaches the end.

 ## 2nd code changes
 ![Image](week-4-lab-report-2-3.png)